Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   defined in DASH-IF live Task Force using the emerging MPEG DASH CMAF profile.

   ## Example 1 with CMAF ingest and a just-in-time packager ##{##Example_1}
-  Diagram 9 shows an example where a separate packager and origin server are used.
+  Figure 9 shows an example where a separate packager and origin server are used.

- Diagram 9: Example setup schema with CMAF ingest and DASH/HLS ingest
+ Figure 9: Example setup schema with CMAF ingest and DASH/HLS ingest
  <figure>
 	  <img src="Images/DiagramX.png" />
   </figure>